Teacher Fellow Program

-The first class of twelve has been highly successful over the years, receiving prestigious awards and appointments to the United States Holocaust Memorial Museum.
-The THC Fellows are competitively selected and undergo intense and comprehensive training to develop their skills and knowledge base, including firsthand experiences with survivors and visiting the United States Holocaust Memorial Museum in Washington, D.C.
+The program has been active since 2006 and the first class of twelve has been highly successful over the years, receiving prestigious awards and appointments to the United States Holocaust Memorial Museum.
+Commission Fellows are competitively selected and undergo intense and comprehensive training to develop their skills and knowledge base, including firsthand experiences with survivors and visiting the United States Holocaust Memorial Museum in Washington, D.C.

 - Who can apply to be a Fellow?

 - Any teacher in the state of Tennessee with an interest in, and passion for, Holocaust education.